HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 Introduction

 New to video or trying out HeyGen for the first time?
 You’ve got this.
-This section will walk you through each step to help you make a good video, quickly.
+This section will guide you through each step to help you create a great video, quickly.

 Learning Course